 Top 10 Christmas gifts for the Security Operative in your life.

-This article is going to be something a little bit different from my normal content.
+This article is an update to the original which I published in 2016.
+It’s a handy article to send onto friends and loved ones while dropping g a major hint as to which gift you would like.
 It’s that time of year again to show a little love and appreciation for the security operative in your life.
 Like most frontline roles, Christmas is the busiest time of year for the security industry.
 It means extra hours and extra work.
 While most of the country is sitting at home digesting their turkey and enjoying their Christmas parties the security industry like other frontlines is in full swing to make sure you can do it safely.

 So this year why not skip the Christmas jumper purchase or reindeer socks and get the security operative in your life something they will really enjoy.
 I have compiled a list of the top 10 Christmas gifts for security operatives.
 I have included products across a range of prices for all budgets and a list of suggested websites where you can look at the products.
 They aren’t ranked in any order but any would make a great present to wake up to on Christmas morning.

 - Torch: Every security operative needs a good torch as part of their basic equipment but are reluctant to spend money on one.
 LED Lenser torches have always been my favourite.
 You could go to Tesco or Amazon and buy a cheaper torch than this but I don’t think you can get better value for money than a LED Lenser.
 Stick to something small and pocket-sized.
 My personal favourites are the P7.2 and F1 models .
 You can even get your loved one’s name engraved on the torch if you buy directly from the website.
 Visit: ledlenser-store.co.uk